sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 3.3 Data Preperation:

-The Kaggle dataset came in a cleaned up form.
-So in this section, I have worked on splitting the data to prep for the data modelling part.
-Data is first split into an X array that contains the features to train on, and a y array with the target variable, Price.
-I got rid of the address column in this case as it contained only text.
+The Kaggle dataset arrived in a cleaned-up form.
+In this section, I have divided the data into pieces that I can work on separately.
+First, the data is split into an X array containing the training functions, and an y array with the target Price variable.
+In this case, I got rid of the address column as it contained only text.

 ```
 X = USAhousing[['Avg.
 Area Income', 'Avg.
 Area House Age', 'Avg.
 Area Number of Rooms', 'Avg.
 Area Number of Bedrooms', 'Area Population']]
 y = USAhousing['Price']
 ```

-Then I splitted the data into test and train.
-Train set will be used to train the data, test will be used to test the model's performance.
+I split the data into test and train sets.
+The train set will be used to train the model, while the test set will be used to test the model's performance.

 ```
 from sklearn.model_selection import train_test_split